Since joining Chambers, Tom has developed a thriving and varied practice.

 Alongside his court practice, he also undertakes pleading and advisory work in many areas.
 He aims to provide advice in a clear, coherent and pragmatic manner, and enjoys grappling with difficult points of law.

 Before joining Chambers, Tom graduated from University College London with a First Class degree in Law.
 He also holds a Masters in Law from the University of Cambridge, where he specialised in commercial and human rights law.
 He has been awarded the Prince of Wales Scholarship and David Karmel Scholarship by Gray's Inn.
 He has also worked at the European Court of Human Rights in Strasbourg and the International Criminal Court in The Hague.

 Tom is willing to undertake work on a CFA basis in appropriate cases and is happy to provide lectures on all aspects of his practice.
 He is also a Panel Member for the Bar Pro Bono Unit.

 Outside of Chambers, Tom enjoys sport, sailing, art and travel.

-Tom is frequently instructed in proceedings before the County Court, in a wide range of matters such as contractual disputes, personal injury claims, possession proceedings, boundary disputes and actions against the police.
+He is frequently instructed in proceedings before the County Court, in a wide range of matters including personal injury claims, credit hire, contractual disputes, possession proceedings, boundary disputes and actions against the police.

 Tom has a broad criminal practice, with growing expertise in financial crime.

 He regularly appears in the Magistrates' Court and Crown Court, both prosecuting and defending.
-He has experience of all stages of the criminal process, including preliminary hearings, PCMHs, mentions, bail applications, breach proceedings, trials, sentencing, POCA hearings and appeals.
+He has experience of all stages of the criminal process, including preliminary hearings, PCMHs, mentions, bail applications, breach proceedings, trials, sentencing, and appeals.